Othoz/paragraph/README.rst

 Overview
 ========

-othoz-paragraph is a pure Python micro-framework supporting seamless lazy and parallel evaluation of computation graphs.
+othoz-paragraph is a pure Python micro-framework supporting seamless lazy and concurrent evaluation of computation graphs.

 In essence, the package allows to write *functional* code directly in Python: statements merely specify relationships among *variables* through *operations*.
 Evaluation of any variable given the values of other variables is then de facto:

   - **lazy**: only operations participating in the determination of the requested value are executed,
-  - **parallel**: operations are executed by a thread pool of arbitrary size.
+  - **concurrent**: operations can be executed by a thread pool of arbitrary size.

-In addition, relationships among variables can be traversed in both directions, allowing a form of backpropagation of information through the computation network that would be otherwise cumbersome to implement in an imperative manner.
+In addition, relationships among variables can be traversed in both directions, allowing a form of backpropagation of information through the computation network that would be cumbersome to implement in an imperative manner.

 A glossary is provided below, which should clarify most concepts implemented in this module.
 Note that the usage of some terms may slightly differ from their standard definitions, reading it through before diving into the code is therefore highly recommended irrespective of the reader's familiarity with the